Enquiries and release of information to Employment Services Providers 001-02070020

 There are limits to the information Services Australia can provide to Employment Services Providers.
 While some information collected by Services Australia is available to providers through the Department of Employment and Workplace Relations (DEWR) computer systems, other information can only be disclosed to the providers where the job seeker gives permission.
 This includes some information contained on the Job Seeker Snapshot screens, assessment statements and sensitive or personal information.

-Providers are contracted by DEWR to provide assessment or assistance services for working age customers.
+Employment Services Providers are contracted to provide employment assistance services for working age customers.
 These include:

 Legislation governing release of information